Skip to main content

 *PLEASE NOTE: Hong Kong residents are defined as individuals who have met the requirements for, and been issued, a Hong Kong Special Administrative Region (HKSAR) passport, a British National Overseas passport, a British Overseas Citizen passport, a Hong Kong Permanent Identity Card, or an HKSAR Document of Identity for Visa Purposes.

-Examples of documents that you can submit to establish nationality/identity include copies of any of the following:
+Examples of documents that you can submit to establish presence or continuous residence include, but are not limited to, copies of any of the following:

 • Form I-94, Arrival-Departure Record;